jmariscal-harana/dummy-problems/README.md

 ```

 ## Pet classifier
-Based on the result from "Example 1", a TinyViT model has been re-trained with Early Stopping on the above dataset, achieving .
+Based on the result from "Example 1", a TinyViT model has been re-trained with Early Stopping on the above dataset, achieving 97.8% accuracy (weighted average) on the test set.
 Run `notebooks/classifier_pets.ipynb` to train or test on the "pets" dataset.

 ### Results
 | PET       	    | PRECISION 	| RECALL 	        | F1-SCORE       	| SUPPORT   |